cncf/wg-serverless/workflow/spec/spec.md

 }
 ```

-You can add additional matching rules based on the data via the dataExpression property.
+You can add additional matching rules based on the data via the "dataExpression" property.
-This expression is evaluated against the event payload (its data property).
+This expression is evaluated against the event payload.
 Going back to our example, we can change the workflow definition to:

 ```json